-Register Now!
 Slots are limited as registration is on a first come, first serve basis, and space is limited.
-Our class is currently full, but please still feel free to apply as we will keep you on a wait list in case something changes with an existing participant and a space becomes available.
 You must be a veteran to be eligible to participate and have a business concept to pursue.

 About the Program

-The class size is limited to 20 students to allow for instructor feedback and individualized attention, which is vital during the business plan creation process.
+The class size is limited to 20 students to allow for instructor feedback and individualized attention, which is vital during the development of the business concept and feasibility study.

-Upon completion of the program, veterans will receive one year of mentoring as they pursue their venture dreams.
+Upon completion of the program, veterans can apply for one year of mentoring as they pursue their venture dreams.

-Business Plan Overview and Business Description: June 3rd
+June 6, 2018 - Business Plan Overview and Business Description

 Promotions, Pricing, Sales Assumptions and Forecast